 Other Things To Do At Hidden Bay Resort

-If you aren't a surfer, there isn't much to do at the resort and that is perfect for someone who often does too much.
+If you aren’t a surfer, there isn’t much to do at the resort and that is perfect for someone who often does too much.
 The day could start with light yoga, facing the ocean with salutations to greet the rising sun.
-After the communal breakfast of yogurt, cereal, fruit and juices, plus the best coffee we'd ever tasted, the surfers would load the thin, long boats with gear and whizz off into the horizon.
+After the communal breakfast of yogurt, cereal, fruit, and juices, plus the best coffee we’d ever tasted, the surfers would load the thin, long boats with gear and whizz off into the horizon.
 The resort would suddenly lose its sound.
 Only birds calling from palm trees and the crowing of roosters, walking around the garden beneath the Sikerei, could be heard with the backdrop of the crashing waves.

-Hundreds of crabs click-clacked their way across these piles of seashells.
+Hundreds of crabs click-clacked their way across piles of seashells.
 I never made it all the way around because a large river eventually blocked my passage but I did walk by abandoned and occupied huts with natives outside living their lives.
 They seemed surprised and pleased to see me, one stopped from the work of shaping the bottom of a canoe to wave and smile, another with coconuts strung to his back smiled a toothless grin, bobbing his head up and down in greeting.

 Guests could take fins and a mask to kick around the water.
 We could take a stand-up paddleboard and cruise from spot to spot exploring the unspoiled ocean and the sea life within.
 Once, we all took a ride behind the “limousine” with a board attached to the back that allowed us to cruise underwater, controlling our descent and ascent through another world.

-One day, Ina returned with giant gashes on her shoulder and foot from the wicked sharp reef and one of the other surfers, Diego, had a bleeding hole in his head from another surfer's board.
-The resort had a first-aid kit to deal with minor abrasions but they took the boat to a nearby island to see a doctor just in case.
+One day, Ina returned with giant gashes on her shoulder and foot from the wicked sharp reef, and one of the other surfers, Diego, had a bleeding hole in his head from another surfer’s board.
+The resort had a first-aid kit to deal with minor abrasions but they took the boat to a nearby island to see the village doctor just in case.
 They came back dazed and stitched up.
 Of course, I tried to aid them all with doses of Arnica Montana from my kit.
 My method of healing was unfamiliar to most of them.
-But through the week, they had witnessed me relieving congestion and chills and trusted this remedy would work too, especially since they didn't have to worry about any side-effects due to the nature of homeopathy.
-Luckily, this all happened toward the end of everyone's trip.
-I thought the next and last full day, they'd stay with me, recuperating at the lovely island but no. They took their wounds back into the ocean so not to miss that last opportunity to ride those perfect waves.
+But through the week, they had witnessed me relieving congestion and chills and trusted this remedy would work too, especially since they didn’t have to worry about any side-effects due to the nature of homeopathy.
+Luckily, this all happened toward the end of everyone’s trip.
+I thought the next and last full day, they’d stay with me, recuperating at the lovely island but no. They took their wounds back into the ocean so not to miss that last opportunity to ride those perfect waves.

-After eating, we walked along the water, gently lapping, reflecting diamonds from the moon above.
+After eating, we walked along the gently lapping water, reflecting diamonds from the moon above.
 We had never spent so much time away from our little guys.
 We missed them but we also appreciated the time we had to ourselves.
-We looked forward to bringing them back, introducing them to our new Mentawai family and trying to get that picture Howard had always wanted.
+We looked forward to bringing them back, introducing them to our new Mentawai family, and trying to get that picture Howard had always wanted.
 Maybe, for his next milestone birthday.